 Your privacy is important to me and your personal information will not be shared or used for any other purpose other than contacting you to schedule an initial meeting.
 The form is submitted securely through an encrypted connection.

 If you are requiring a counselling appointment on an urgent basis, I encourage you to search for a counsellor with timely availability.
 I typically suggest that you ask a trusted friend, family member or health professional for a recommendation.
 CounsellingBC.com also has the most comprehensive directory of private counsellors in Metro Vancouver.
+To find a BIPOC therapist, check out the Healing in Colour Directory.

 For urgent mental health and addictions concerns, Vancouver residents can contact the Access and Assessment Centre at Vancouver Hospital, 7:30am-11pm.
 1-800-SUICIDE, is available to take your call 24/7, for all residents of BC.
+See page 10 of my Reduced Cost Counselling Resource List for Metro Vancouver for a list of crisis services and hotlines.